metaopt/torchopt/docs/source/optimizer/optim.rst

 Optimizers
 ==========

 The core design of TorchOpt follows the philosophy of functional programming.
 Aligned with ``functorch``, users can conduct functional style programming with models, optimizers and training in PyTorch.
-We firstly introduce our funcitonal optimizers, which treats the optimization process as a functional transformation.
+We firstly introduce our functional optimizers, which treats the optimization process as a functional transformation.

 Functional Optimizers
 ---------------------